 Copies of policies and procedures for interpreting services are available through the Deaf Service Coordinator.

-You will then need to complete an Equipment Checkout Agreement with a DSPS staff member located in the Center for Student Success (CSS), formerly Student Services Building 1st floor, room 10 on the east side of the building, who will put their name on the daily checkout list for assistive listening devices.
+You will then need to complete an Equipment Checkout Agreement with a DSPS staff member located in the Center for Student Success (CSS), formerly Student Services Building 1st floor, room 10 on the south side of the building, who will put their name on the daily checkout list for assistive listening devices.

 The equipment must be picked up and returned each day at the designated times because other students will also be using the devices.